-Return this form to the NAME of Sponsor Office e as soon as possible.
-Apprentice Name (please print): ID#: ate of Washington.
-Your designation and signature on be applied directly into your account or to be given to you iip recipient has the following two choices: your account permits the aid to be automatically credited onsor.
-This option allows faster processing of any refunds e you. • Choosing to have state financial aid funds given directly to you means that state aid will not be automatically available to pay for tuition and fees.
+Return this form to the NAME of Sponsor Office as soon as possible.

+Apprentice Name (please print):

+You have been awarded financial aid from the State of Washington.
+Your designation and signature on this form will document your choice for funds to be applied directly into your account or to be given to you in the form of a check.
+A state grant or scholarship recipient has the following two choices:

+- Choosing to have the funds deposited to your account permits the aid to be automatically credited toward expenses you may owe to the Sponsor.
+This option allows faster processing of any refunds of financial aid proceeds that may be due you. - Choosing to have state financial aid funds given directly to you means that state aid will not be automatically available to pay for tuition and fees.
 You are responsible for using the funds to pay for educational expenses including any expense you owe to the Sponsor.

+Please choose one of these options:

+I choose to have state aid funds applied directly to my account and automatically credited toward expenses I owe NAME of Sponsor.

+OR

-Please choose one of these options: I choose to have state aid credited toward expenses funds applied directly to my account and automatically I owe NAME of Sponsor .
-OR I wish to have state aid funds given directly to me (not credited to my account).
-I understand that I am responsible for all outstanding balances on my account at NAME of Sponsor . re enrolled in our program.
-However, you may change your Sponsor Financial Aid Administrator in writing.
-Apprentice Signature Date Make sure you check one of the ne options above and return this form to: NAM ME of Sponsor Address Address Address
+I wish to have state aid funds given directly to me (not credited to my account).
+I understand that I am responsible for all outstanding balances on my account at NAME of Sponsor.

+Your choice will stay in effect as long as you are enrolled in our program.
+However, you may change your directive for a future term by informing your Sponsor Financial Aid Administrator in writing.

+Apprentice Signature

+Date

+Make sure you check one of the options above and return this form to:

+NAME of Sponsor

+Address

+Address

+Address